Tips for finding the best hearing aids

 Shopping for a hearing aid?
-Here are the four must-haves
+Here are four key features advocates recommend

 Buying hearing aids can be an overwhelming experience.
 Hearing aid specialists and audiologists are trained to walk you through the options, and help you get fitted with the devices that offer you everything you need (and skip unnecessary bells and whistles that increase the price).